fpischedda/interruttore/README.md

 ## TODO

 - get feedback: is it useful? missing something?
-- better name of the namespace and put everything on clojars
+- better name of the namespace (interrutture may be enough)
+- put everything on clojars
 - eventually apply the return based method to exceptions
 - better documentation
 - def-circuit-breaker macro?
+- support to ClojureScript (should require few changes exp datetime handling)

 ## License